Stereotypes of African Americans: Sambo, Golliwog, and pickaninny

 The character Sambo was a stereotype of black men who were considered very happy, usually laughing, lazy, irresponsible, or carefree.
 The Sambo stereotype gained notoriety through the 1898 children's book The Story of Little Black Sambo by Helen Bannerman.
 It told the story of a boy named Sambo who outwitted a group of hungry tigers.
 This depiction of black people was displayed prominently in films of the early 20th century.
 The original text suggested that Sambo lived in India, but that fact may have escaped many readers.
-The book has often been considered to be a slur against Africans.

-The character found great popularity among other Western nations, with the Golliwog remaining popular well into the twentieth century.
+The figure of the Golliwog, with black skin, white-rimmed eyes, exaggerated red lips, frizzy hair, high white collar, bow tie, and colourful jacket and pants, was based on the blackface minstrel tradition.
+The character was greatly popular among other Western nations, remaining so well into the twentieth century.
 The derived Commonwealth English epithet "wog" is applied more often to people from Sub-Saharan Africa and the Indian subcontinent than to African-Americans, but "Golly dolls" still in production mostly retain the look of the stereotypical blackface minstrel.

 The term pickaninny, reserved for children, has a similarly broadened pattern of use in popular American theater and media.
-It originated from the Spanish term “pequeno nino” and the Portuguese term “pequenonino” to describe small child in general, but it was applied especially to African-American children in the United States and later to Australian Aboriginal children.
+It originated from the Spanish term “pequeño niño” and the Portuguese term “pequenino” to describe small child in general, but it was applied especially to African-American children in the United States and later to Australian Aboriginal children.